Stanley Hallett

-Stanley James Hallett (October 6, 1930 – November 24, 1998) was an American urban planner and specialist in urban community development who helped seed numerous innovative initiatives and organizations throughout his career.
-With the bulk of his professional work taking place in Chicago, Hallett began by working in church civil rights and later turned increasingly toward community economic and environmental sustainability.
-He and colleagues together created Chicago's Center for Neighborhood Technology(CNT), South Shore Bank (later ShoreBank), Northwestern University's Center for Urban Affairs and Policy Research and other institutions.
+Stanley James Hallett (October 6, 1930 – November 24, 1998) was an American urban planner and specialist in urban community development who helped seed numerous initiatives and organizations throughout his career.
+With the bulk of his professional work taking place in Chicago, Hallett began by working in church civil rights and later turned increasingly to community economic and environmental sustainability.
+He and colleagues created Chicago's Center for Neighborhood Technology(CNT), South Shore Bank (later ShoreBank), Northwestern University's Center for Urban Affairs and Policy Research and other institutions.
 During his career he worked alongside numerous activists, journalists and religious leaders, including Martin Luther King Jr., Saul Alinsky, George McGovern and Studs Terkel.

-One of the key concepts that Dr. Hallett would add to urban planning was the idea that there is an 'economy of neighborhoods'; Scott Bernstein, a Hallett disciple and co-founder of the CNT, told an interviewer: "Most economists don't admit to an economy of cities, let alone neighborhoods.
+One of the key concepts that Hallett add to urban planning was the idea of "economy of neighborhoods"; Scott Bernstein, a Hallett disciple and co-founder of the CNT, told an interviewer: "Most economists don't admit to an economy of cities, let alone neighborhoods.
 Stan saw neighborhoods as a place where money flows in and out."

 Early life

-Stan Hallett was born in New Hampton, Iowa, on October 6, 1930, one of five children of Reverend Reveley and Stella Hallett.
-The family moved from town to town in Iowa and finally settled in Rapid City, South Dakota.

-During World War II, with many young men serving military duty, Hallett began his church career preaching to a congregation in Wall, South Dakota at age 14.
-At a Methodist Youth Conference in Clear Lake, Iowa, Hallett roomed with future civil-rights leader James Lawson.
-The two would room together four consecutive years at this annual weeklong program.

 Hallett received his B.A. from Dakota Wesleyan University in 1950.
 In 1954, he received his Bachelor of Sacred Theology, magna cum laude, from Boston University's School of Theology.
 He did a photo study on Boston's Roxbury neighborhood and became acquainted with fellow theology student Martin Luther King Jr. Hallett was influenced by Dean Walter George Muelder, whom Hallett felt "...was way before his time on the status of women in the church, and he had a very strong commitment to dealing with questions of race".

-From 1957 to 1959, Hallett served as associate pastor to a church in Newark, N.J.
-He led a campaign against an industrial park that would displace 10,000 residents. ("You develop a special relationship with people as a pastor...
-And you get angry at the racism they experience.
-I began to probe myself at levels I didn't even know were there.
-I discovered that my perceptions of race were like an onion.")

-From 1961 to 1962, Hallett studied urban planning at Harvard University.